xdissent/monowave-eagle/README.rst

 * Boards use a 0.1 inch grid.

 * Traces use a 45 degree bend.
 Avoid 90 degree bends where possible.

+* Run the DRC with `Monowave.dru` to check trace widths and clearances.

 Metric vs Imperial
 ------------------